 Financial Impact

-This will save you several thousands of dollars a month that you may invest in other needs.
-You will, however pay property taxes, insurance, and home maintenance.
+This will save you several thousands of dollars a month, which you may invest in other needs.
+However, you will pay property taxes, insurance, and home maintenance.

 Budgeting Dividend